Here you’ll find answers to frequently asked questions about stem cell donation.

 Is an HIV test performed at the same time that a person is added to the DKMS-BMST database?

 As part of your registration with DKMS-BMST, your tissue characteristic combinations will be examined.
 However, no tests for specific infections are carried out.
-Since specific requests for a stem cell donation are usually not made until years later, we do not examine you for specific infections such as HIV, hepatitis B and C, Cytomegalovirus (CMV) and other infections, until you are actually being considered as a donor.
+Since specific requests for a blood stem cell donation may not be made until years later, we do not examine you for specific infections such as HIV, hepatitis B and C, until you are actually being considered as a donor.

 WHY DO I NEED THE DKMS-BMST DONOR CARD?